Tocharian languages: Tocharian C

-A third Tocharian language was first suggested by Thomas Burrow in the 1930s, while discussing 3rd-century documents from Krörän (Loulan) and Niya.
-The texts were written in Gandhari Prakrit, but contained loanwords of evidently Tocharian origin, such as kilme ("district"), ṣoṣthaṃga ("tax collector"), and ṣilpoga ("document").
-This hypothetical language later became generally known as Tocharian C; it has also sometimes been called Kroränian or Krorainic.
+A third Tocharian language was first suggested by Thomas Burrow in the 1930s, while discussing 3rd-century documents from Krorän (Loulan) and Niya.
+The texts were written in Gandhari Prakrit, but contained loanwords of evidently Tocharian origin, such as kilme ('district'), ṣoṣthaṃga ('tax collector'), and ṣilpoga ('document').
+This hypothetical language later became generally known as Tocharian C. It has also sometimes been called Kroränian or Krorainic.

 In papers published posthumously in 2018, Klaus T. Schmidt, a scholar of Tocharian, presented a decipherment of 10 texts written in the Kharoṣṭhī script.
 Schmidt claimed that these texts were written in a third Tocharian language he called Lolanisch.
-He also suggested that the language was closer to Tocharian B than to Tocharian A. In 2019 a group of linguists led by Georges Pinault and Michaël Peyrot convened in Leiden to examine Schmidt's translations against the original texts.
+He also suggested that the language was closer to Tocharian B than to Tocharian A. In 2019 a group of linguists led by Georges-Jean Pinault and Michaël Peyrot convened in Leiden to examine Schmidt's translations against the original texts.
 They concluded that Schmidt's decipherment was fundamentally flawed, that there was no reason to associate the texts with Krörän, and that the language they recorded was neither Tocharian nor Indic, but Iranian.

+In 2024, Schoubben conducted a systematic review of Niya Prakrit and the loanwords claimed as evidence for Tocharian C. He argued that most of the words in question could be explained as loanwords from Bactrian or other Iranian languages, and found no compelling evidence for a Tocharian substrate.
+For example, Burrow proposed that aṃklatsa, 'a type of camel', corresponded to Tocharian A āknats and Tocharian B aknātsa 'stupid, foolish', believing that this would refer to an 'untrained camel', from a Tocharian form *anknats (with the negative prefix *en-).
+Not only does this etymology presuppose an ad hoc sound change from *-nkn- to *-nkl-, but the variant agiltsa also found in Niya becomes aberrant.
+Schoubben suggests that this might be a Bactrian word, as camels originally come from Bactria, but could not find a convincing etymology.
+He had earlier argued that <ḱ> was used in Niya Prakrit to transcribe Bactrian -šk- (spelled ϸκ in the Bactrian alphabet).
+For example, Burrow had tentatively connected maḱa, a Niya Prakrit word for an unidentified food produced on farms, with Tocharian A malke 'milk', but Schoubben derives it from Proto-Iranian *māšaka- 'bean'.